New Palestine, Indiana: Arts and culture

 New Palestine has a public library, a branch of the Hancock County Public Library.

 Education

-New Palestine is home to the Community School Corporation of Southern Hancock County, which includes three elementary schools (New Palestine, Sugar Creek, and Brandywine), one junior high school (New Palestine Junior High), one intermediate school (New Palestine Intermediate) and one high school (also referred to as New Palestine High School).
+New Palestine is home to the New Palestine Community Schools, which includes three elementary schools (New Palestine, Sugar Creek, and Brandywine), one junior high school (New Palestine Junior High), one intermediate school (New Palestine Intermediate) and one high school (also referred to as New Palestine High School).

 The area includes Brandywine and Sugar Creek townships and is approximately 60 sqmi in area.
 There are currently 3,206 students enrolled in the entire district.
 It is adjacent to Warren and Franklin township to its west and Shelby County to its south.

 New Palestine High School is arguably the central hub of the town.
 Countless events occur year-round in the area, the most attended including football and basketball games, the beginning of the annual New Palestine Parade, and the annual Fall festival at the Lion's Club.